kraftbj/genesis-enews-extended/readme.txt

 == Changelog ==

+= x.x.x =
+* Add filters for text before and after form.
+* Fixed form name to be valid HTML 4.
+* Minor code fix when MailPoet is not present.

 = 1.4.1 =
 * Add fieldset, legend, option, optgroup, select to allowed HTML for Hidden Fields area.
 * Update CSS for screenreaders.
 Props jwenerd.